 This back hallway has built-in storage that I’d kill for:

 The Robbens Nest has already sold for $689,000, but it’s part of the Homearama tour through July 31, 2011 in Louisville, Kentucky.
+Thanks to Jason Black for telling me about it!
 More photos and information at Stonecroft Homes.